 Direct Multisearch (DMS) is a well-established class of methods for multiobjective derivative-free optimization, where constraints are addressed by an extreme barrier approach, only evaluating feasible points.
-In this work, we propose a filter approach, combined with an inexact feasibility restoration step, to address constraints in the DMS framework.
-The filter approach treats feasibility as an additional component of the objective function, avoiding the computation of penalty parameters or Lagrange multipliers.
-The inexact restoration step attempts to generate new feasible points, contributing to prioritize feasibility, a requirement for the good performance of any filter approach.
+In this work, we propose the replacement of this extreme barrier approach by a filter strategy, combined with an inexact feasibility restoration step, to address constraints in the DMS framework.
+The filter approach treats feasibility as an additional component of the objective function, that needs to be minimized.
+The inexact restoration step attempts to generate new feasible points, contributing to prioritize this feasibility, a requirement for the good performance of any filter approach.
 Theoretical results are provided, analyzing the different types of sequences of points generated by the new algorithm, and numerical experiments on a set of nonlinearly constrained biobjective problems are reported, stating the good algorithmic performance of the proposed approach.